The University of North Carolina at Chapel Hill School of Nursing is accredited by:

 - The North Carolina Board of Nursing (granted approval)

-- The American Nurses Credentialing Center (ANCC)
+- The American Nurses Credentialing Center (ANCC) (for continuing education programs)

 And is a member of the following organizations: